War Doctor: Are you capable of speaking without flapping your hands about?

 - Castiel from Supernatural tilts his head to the side when he's confused.
 It seems to be a species-wide trait, but he displays it the most.

-- Andros, the Red Space Ranger keeps his hair untied and often unknowingly tucks a strand behind ear.
+- Power Rangers in Space: Andros, the Red Space Ranger] keeps his hair untied and often unknowingly tucks a strand behind ear.

 - Odo's businesslike nod in Star Trek: Deep Space Nine, which is usually a kind of nonverbal shorthand for "consider it done".